cdoublev/css/doc/parse/README.md

 [*Serialize a CSS value*](https://drafts.csswg.org/cssom-1/#serialize-a-css-value) only enforces idempotence, ie. `assert.strictEqual(serialize(parse(input)), serialize(parse(serialize(parse(input)))))`, but the parsing of some productions make it hard not to transform/mutate the input.
 For example, math functions, `<urange>`, and `<an+b>`, require to be parsed into specific representations, and component value(s) must be associated to the matched productions in order to later apply their specific serialization rules.

-`linear-gradient(red 0% 50%)` is valid but the trailing comma after `<linear-color-stop>` in `<color-stop-list>` (the main argument of `linear-gradient()`), defined as `<linear-color-stop> , [ <linear-color-hint>? , <linear-color-stop> ]#`, cannot be omitted.
-So it is expected that component values are inserted in the input list in order to get a match with `red 0%, red 50%`, ie. `,` and `red` must be inserted between `0%` and `50%`.

 To overcome these challenges, this library defines the following requirements for the CSS parser:

-  - a component value must be implemented as a plain object with a `type` property as a `Set` filled¹ with the matching production(s) (learn more about the [data structure used to represent a CSS value](value-data-structure.md))
+  - a component value must be implemented as a plain object with a `type` property as a `Set` filled with the matching production(s) (learn more about the [data structure used to represent a CSS value](value-data-structure.md))
-  - the input list of component values must be replaced by the result of matching a value definition², in which component values must be automatically sorted according to their position in the value definition
+  - the input list of component values must be replaced with the result of matching a value definition¹, in which component values must be automatically sorted according to their position in the value definition
-  - omitted values³ must be represented in the resulting list with a data structure similar to a component value
+  - omitted values² must be represented in the resulting list with a data structure similar to a component value
-  - production specific rules must be processed in functions (hooks) running either before matching the value definition, or after, on its result, to discard an invalid value according to the rule, to add or remove optional component values⁴, to create a specific representation of the input value (math function, `<urange>`, `<an+b>`)
+  - production specific rules must be processed in functions (hooks) running either before matching the value definition, or after, on its result, to discard an invalid value according to the rule, to add or remove optional component values³, to create a specific representation of the input value (math function, `<urange>`, `<an+b>`)

-¹ Mutations on the input list would be problematic when backtracking to match an alternative value definition, but replacing component values takes place on a new list.

-² Therefore the result can be a single component value instead of a list, which is a deviation from *parse a CSS value* but *serialize a CSS value* somewhat handles this with *represent the value of the declaration as a list*, and it is an implementation detail that may change later.
+¹ Therefore the result can be a single component value instead of a list, which is a deviation from *parse a CSS value* but *serialize a CSS value* somewhat handles this with *represent the value of the declaration as a list*, and it is an implementation detail that may change later.

-³ Omitted values exist in value definitions containing a multiplier allowing 0 or more occurrences, or a combination of `||` separated symbols.
+² Omitted values exist in value definitions containing a multiplier allowing 0 or more occurrences, or a combination of `||` separated symbols.

-⁴ When no specific serialization rules prevents it, optional values are removed once at parse time instead of at serialization time, but this is an implementation detail that may change later.
+³ When no specific serialization rules prevents it, optional values are removed once at parse time instead of at serialization time, but this is an implementation detail that may change later.

 ## Parse a style sheet